pme0/gh-pages/content/posts/vit.md

 # Introduction

-The [Vision Transformer (ViT)](https://github.com/google-research/vision_transformer) applies Multi-Headed Self-Attention to sequences of image patches to perform image classification tasks.
+The [Vision Transformer (ViT)](https://github.com/google-research/vision_transformer) applies Multi-Headed Self-Attention to sequences of image patches to perform image classification.
 It is a significant milestone in Machine Learning showing that, with only a few tweaks, a modern architecture is able to perform well in both vision and language domains, thus contributing to unifying Computer Vision and Natural Language Processing at the level of the neural network architecture.

 The architecture is depicted below and its components are discussed in turn.

-{{< figure src="/images/vit/diagram_ViT.png" width="80%" >}}
+{{< figure src="/media/vit/diagram_ViT.png" width="80%" >}}

 Applying Transformers to large images is computationally very challenging because the complexity of the Attention mechanism is quadratic in the length of the sequence.
-Instead of computing attention between image *pixel* sequences, the ViT computes attention between image *patch* sequences, effectively reducing the complexity from $\mathcal{O}(Q^2)$ to $\mathcal{O}(P^2)$ where $Q$ is the number of pixels and $P \ll Q$ is the number of patches.
+Instead of computing attention between image *pixel* sequences, ViT computes attention between image *patch* sequences, effectively reducing the complexity from $\mathcal{O}(M^2)$ to $\mathcal{O}(N^2)$ where $M$ is the number of pixels and $N \ll M$ is the number of patches.
 To make things simple, patches have a fixed size (usually square) and the image width/height should be divisible by the patch size to avoid padding.
-For example, for an image of size $224 \times 224$ can be represented by a sequence of $196$ patches of size $16 \times 16$.
+For example, an image of size $224 \times 224$ can be represented by a sequence of $196$ patches of size $16 \times 16$.
-This means that the sequence to which attention is applied has length $P=196$ (number of patches) as opposed to $Q=224^2=50,176$ (number of pixels).
+This means that the sequence to which attention is applied has length $N=196$ in the case of attention over image patches, as opposed to $M=224^2=50,176$ in the case of attention over image pixels.

+In the following sections we will go through all the image processing steps and architecture components involved in using a Transformer for Image Classification.

 # Patching

-The input tensor $\bm{X}$ has shape $[B, C, H, W]$ where $B$ is the batch size, $C$ is the number of channels, $H$ is the image height, $W$ is the image width.
+Patching, transforms an image into a set of image patches, and is the first step in ViT.
+A batch of images is represented by tensor of shape $[B, C, H, W]$ where $B$ is the batch size, $C$ is the number of channels, $H$ is the image height, and $W$ is the image width.

-*Patching* reshapes each image tensor
+Patching reshapes each image tensor
 $$
 \bm{x} \in \mathbb{R}^{ C \times H \times W}
 $$ to create a patched tensor
 $$
 \bm{x}\_{p} \in \mathbb{R}^{ N \times C P^2 }
 $$
-where $H^{\prime}$ and $W^{\prime}$ are the number of patches in the height and width dimension; $P$ is the patch size (in pixels) in both height and width dimensions, i.e. square patches; and $N = H^{\prime} W^{\prime} = H W / P^2$ is the total number of patches.
+where $P$ is the patch size (in pixels) in both height and width dimensions which yields square patches; $N = H^{\prime} W^{\prime} = H W / P^2$ is the total number of patches; and $H^{\prime}$ and $W^{\prime}$ are the number of patches in the height and width dimension.
-The first dimension has been flattened to a 1D array of patches from of a 2D array (grid of patches) and the second dimension has been flattened to a 1D array of patch pixels from a 3D array (2D grid of patch pixels per channel).
+Note that the first dimension in $\bm{x}\_{p}$ has been flattened to a 1D array of $N$ patches from of a 2D array (grid of patches); and the second dimension in $\bm{x}\_{p}$ has been flattened to a 1D array of patch pixels from a 3D array (2D grid of patch pixels for each channel).
+This process is done for all $B$ images in the batch, so after patching we obtain a patched image tensor of shape $[B, N, C P^2]$.

 The patching process can be achieved by reshaping the input tensor `x` as follows:
 ```python